Identity Testing for Constant-Width, and Any-Order, Read-Once Oblivious Arithmetic Branching Programs: Hitting set for known-order ROABP

 where $i_{\log n} \; i_{\log n -1} \; \cdots \; i_{1}$ is the binary representation of $i$.

-Then $f(\phi(\x))$ is a nonzero univariate polynomial with degree $ndw^{\log n}$. \end{lemma} Note that the map $\phi$ crucially uses the knowledge of the variable order.
-In the last round when we are going from two variables to one, the individual degree is $ndw^{\log n -1}$ and Lemma~\ref{lem:bivariatehs} requires $\cha(\F)$ to be higher than the individual degree.
+Then $f(\phi(\x))$ is a nonzero univariate polynomial of degree $ndw^{\log n}$. \end{lemma} Note that the map $\phi$ crucially uses the knowledge of the variable order.
+In the last round when we are going from two variables to one, the individual degree is $ndw^{\log n -1}$ and \expref{Lemma}{lem:bivariatehs} requires $\cha(\F)$ to be higher than the individual degree.
 Thus, having $\cha(\F) \geq ndw^{\log n}$ suffices.
-For a univariate polynomial, the standard hitting-set is to plug-in distinct field values as many as one more than the degree.
-Thus, we get the following theorem.
+Hence, we get the following theorem.

-\begin{theorem} For an $n$-variate, individual degree $d$ and width-$w$ ROABP, there is a blackbox PIT with time complexity $O(ndw^{\log n})$, when the variable order is known and the field characteristic is zero or at least $ndw^{\log n}$. \end{theorem}
+\begin{theorem} Let $\C$ be the class of $n$-variate, individual-degree-$d$ polynomials computed by width-$w$ ROABPs.
+Then a hitting set for $\C$ of size $O(ndw^{\log n})$ can be constructed, when the variable order is known and the field characteristic is zero or at least $ndw^{\log n}$. \end{theorem} \begin{proof} Let $f(\x)$ be a polynomial in class $\C$. {}From \expref{Lemma}{lem:recursivehs}, $f(\phi(\x)) \in \F[t]$ is a nonzero univariate polynomial of degree $ndw^{\log n}$.
+Thus, if we substitute $1+ndw^{\log n}$ field values for the variable $t$, one of them will keep $f(\phi(\x))$ nonzero. \end{proof}

-From this, we immediately get the following result for constant-width ROABPs.
-Note that when $w$ is constant, the lower bound on the characteristic also becomes $\poly(n)$. \begin{corollary} There is a polynomial time blackbox PIT for constant width ROABPs, with known variable order and field characteristic being zero (or polynomially large). \end{corollary}
+{}From this, we immediately get the following result for constant-width ROABPs.
+Note that when $w$ is constant, the lower bound on the characteristic also becomes $\poly(n)$. \begin{corollary} For the class of $n$-variate, individual-degree-$d$ polynomials computed by constant width ROABPs (known variable order), a $\poly(n,d)$-size hitting set can be constructed, when the field characteristic is zero (or larger than $poly(n,d)$). \end{corollary}

-As mentioned earlier, our approach can potentially lead to a polynomial time hitting-set for ROABPs.
-We make the following conjecture for which we hope to get a proof on the lines of Lemma~\ref{lem:bivariatehs}.
+As mentioned earlier, our approach can potentially lead to a polynomial-size hitting set for ROABPs.
+We make the following conjecture for which we hope to get a proof on the lines of \expref{Lemma}{lem:bivariatehs}.